 So I made projects like the Idaho linkup the theme of my summer this past year.
 Jared and I did a multiday crossing of what was the Bears Ears National Monument—about 140 miles self-supported in three days—and followed that up with an FKT of all the 13,000-foot peaks in Utah in a single push.
 There are 19 of them, and we did all of those in 33 hours.

-Jared and I dream big—sometimes too big—and this coming year promises to be more of the same.
+Jared and I dream big—sometimes too big—and 2018 promises to be more of the same.
 We’ve talked about doing a long trip to the desert in the spring that will probably be four or five days of self-supported running.
-Then, on my radar for summer is the Wasatch Ultimate Ridge Linkup, called the “WURL,” in Salt Lake City.
-There’s also one race that’s always been on my bucket list that I very much want to do, and that’s the Hardrock 100.
+Then, on my radar for summer is the Wasatch Ultimate Ridge Linkup, the “WURL,” in Salt Lake City.
+There’s also one race that’s always been on my bucket list that I very much want to do: the Hardrock 100.
 I’ve been applying to the lottery for years and have not yet been selected.
 This year I’m 11th on the wait list, which is kind of the worst place to be: it’s just far enough out that I probably won’t get in, but just close enough that I might.
 I have to train like I’m in, which I fully intend to do, but it’s tricky to plan the summer around that.
 If I don’t get in, there’s another 100-mile mountain linkup in Colorado that I’m very interested in.

 It’s a unique challenge to come up with a schedule for the year when you aren’t just selecting from organized races.
 But I love that you can have a loose date range for when you’re aiming to do an objective.
 You can wait for things to align perfectly—whether that’s training or weather or conditions—and get after it when everything is ideal.
 With Nolan’s, the date range was August to mid-September.
 As soon as it looked like the monsoon season was coming to an end and the weather window was shaping up, we nailed down a date, did our final prep, and went for it.